Download Careers360 App

 What are Amphibians?

-Amphibia are vertebrate animals characterised by living partly on land and partly in water in the different stages of their life cycles.
+Amphibians are vertebrate animals characterised by living partly on land and partly in water in the different stages of their life cycles.
 They undergo metamorphosis from aquatic larvae to terrestrial adult stages.
 They form important links in ecosystems as both predators and prey, contribute to biodiversity by inhabiting wide and varied environments, and become indicators of environmental quality because of their sensitivity to habitat alteration.

 Classification of Amphibia

-The Orders of Amphibia are:
+The orders of Amphibia are:

 Anura (Frogs and Toads)